SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 1.1a Scope and purpose of this document

-- This is a draft specification for the SFe file format, version 4.0, based on the famous E-mu Systems® SoundFont® 2.04, and Werner SF3 standards.
+- This is a draft specification for the SFe 4.0 file format, based on the famous E-mu Systems® SoundFont® 2.04, and Werner SF3 standards.
 - It's intended to be a source of information on SFe.
 - To create files that support SFe, you will need:
     - The SFe format, compatibility, and program specifications
-    - E-mu's provided documents for SF 2.04 ([sfspec24.pdf](https://freepats.zenvoid.org/sf2/sfspec24.pdf))
+    - E-mu's provided documents for legacy SF2.04 ([sfspec24.pdf](https://freepats.zenvoid.org/sf2/sfspec24.pdf))
     - The Werner SF3 specification ([draft by FluidSynth](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format)) - this will be integrated into SFe for 4.0.11 final release.
-- All features from version 2.04 will be retained.
+- All features from legacy SF2.04 will be retained.

 * * *

 ## 1.1b Important differences from the 2.04 document

-- This is not a standalone document; it refers to the SF 2.04 technical specification.
+- This is not a standalone document; it refers to `SFSPEC24.PDF`.
 All relevant information from the Werner SF3 specification is included.
 - This document is unofficial and was not created by E-mu.
 If you want this to be removed, we will remove it, but we hope that this is because you have your own update to the SF format ready.
 - For copyright reasons, we cannot copy information from the original standard, except for what is required to interpret this document and what is allowed under fair use.